eastbayjake/google-locations/README.md

 [![build status](https://secure.travis-ci.org/eastbayjake/google-locations.png)](http://travis-ci.org/eastbayjake/google-locations)
 # google-locations

 Google Places + Google Geocoding API module for [node.js](http://nodejs.org).
 Supports basic functions on the Google Places API -- search, autocomplete, and details -- as well as geocoding and reverse geocoding capabilities with the Google Geocoding API.
-Under current development: enter an address and search term (like a business name) and find the closest matching Place Detail by turning the address into a geocode, querying for places near that geocode matching the search term, then looking up the details for the most relevant match in that set.
+It also contains a convenience method, findPlaceDetailsWithAddress, that allows users to retrieve Place Details with an address search.
+(The Places API makes users search for places near a latitude/longitude point, so findPlaceDetailsWithAddress handles geocoding an address, finding places near those coordinates, then returning details up to a user-specified limit.)

 This module requires a valid Google API key and enabled access for Google Places and/or Google Geocoding.
 Check out the [Google Places API docs](http://code.google.com/apis/maps/documentation/places/) or [Google Geocoding API docs](http://code.google.com/apis/maps/documentation/geocode/) for more information.